-It's likely you will start as a recreational paddler.
-This is what you see when you drive around our state near our waterways.
-It's people having a great time on our rivers, lakes and sheltered bays.
+It’s likely you will start as a recreational paddler.
+This is who you see enjoying a relaxing paddle on our beautiful waterways.
+It’s people having a great time on our rivers, lakes and sheltered bays.
 If you are a beginner paddler we recommend your first paddle is on a sheltered body of water.
 You want to be sheltered from the wind and waves.
-We also suggest you do some reading or watch some videos showing basic paddling skills.
-If you have the time and interest we highly recommend completing an Introductory Paddling Course.
-We occasionally offer a Basic Skills Course and a couple of our clubs provide Introductory courses.
+We also suggest you watch our DLGSC Foundations of Paddling instructional videos, to introduce you to basic paddling skills.
+We highly recommend completing an Introductory Paddling Course if you have the time and interest.
+We occasionally offer a Basic Skills Course and some of our clubs provide Introductory courses.

 No matter if you are recreational or competitive, paddling helps improve your mental health and stress levels.
-Paddling combines cardiovascular activity with low impact strength training for an all round workout.
-Even the most leisurely paddle will give you a good aerobic work-out.
+Paddling combines cardiovascular activity with low-impact strength training for an all-around workout.
+Even the most leisurely paddle will give you an excellent aerobic workout.

 - Life jacket